RahulG1309/CZ4034-Group-13/README.md

 The existing tweet data has already been indexed in Solr.
 Else you may refer to the [link](https://docs.google.com/document/d/1sRy8-xrScE2Xy1Q2WLmYn-RQmQSVojHeWjfbsTPORUc/edit?usp=sharing) on how to index the documents (TweetsWithPolarity.csv) in Solr.

+Ensure that the solr core is named 'tweets', else the UI will fetch from a non-existent url.

 Open CZ4034-UI/index.html in your browser, after starting solr.